BerkinSi/BezierPath/README.md

   arcCenter is obviously the center of the circle.
   Every parameter really can be explained by its name.
   Only thing that should be remembered is 270 degrees is in ios is at 90 degrees  in normal coordinate system, and vice versa.
+  About 270 degrees showing downside, keep in mind that y value increases in as we go down in screens coordinate system, so it actually is expected.

 8. Using draw function is not good in terms of performance, so in order to create shapes, we use CAShapeLayer() class.
 After creating the Bezier Path, we simpliy create a CAShapeLayer instance and set its path to the paths cgPath